Cameron Brink: College career

+Freshman season

 On November 25, 2020, Brink made her college debut, recording 17 points and 9 rebounds in a 108–40 win over Cal Poly.
-On March 5, 2021, she posted a season-high 24 points while also having 11 rebounds and 5 blocks in a 79–45 victory against Oregon State at the Pac-12 Tournament semifinals.
-Brink was named to the all-tournament team after Stanford won the Pac-12 Tournament.
-Brink helped her team win its first national championship since 1992, contributing 10 points, 6 rebounds and 3 blocks in a 54–53 win over Arizona in the title game.
+On March 5, 2021, she posted a season-high 24 points while also having 11 rebounds and five blocks in a 79–45 victory against Oregon State at the Pac-12 tournament semifinals.
+Brink was named to the all-tournament team after Stanford won the Pac-12 tournament.
+Brink helped her team win its first national championship since 1992, contributing 10 points, six rebounds and three blocks in a 54–53 win over Arizona in the title game.
 As a freshman, Brink averaged 9.9 points, 6.6 rebounds and 2.8 blocks per game, and was selected to the Pac-12 All-Freshman Team and All-Pac-12 Honorable Mention.
 She set a program single-season record with 88 blocks.

+Sophomore season

 In her sophomore season, Brink assumed a leading role for Stanford with Haley Jones.
-On November 25, 2021, she recorded 21 points, 22 rebounds and 5 blocks in a 69–66 win over fourth-ranked Indiana.
+On November 25, 2021, she recorded 21 points, 22 rebounds and five blocks in a 69–66 win over fourth-ranked Indiana.
 On January 30, 2022, Brink had 25 points and 15 rebounds in a 75–69 victory over eighth-ranked Arizona.
-On February 6, she posted a career-high 26 points and grabbed 14 rebounds in an 83–57 win against USC.
-Brink helped Stanford win the Pac-12 Tournament, where she was named to the all-tournament team.
-In the Elite Eight of the 2022 NCAA tournament, she posted 10 points, 6 rebounds and 6 blocks in a 59–50 win over Texas, leading her team back to the Final Four.
+On February 6, she posted a season-high 26 points and grabbed 14 rebounds in an 83–57 win against USC.
+Brink helped Stanford win the Pac-12 tournament, where she was named to the all-tournament team.
+In the Elite Eight of the 2022 NCAA tournament, she posted 10 points, six rebounds and six blocks in a 59–50 win over Texas, leading her team back to the Final Four.
 As a sophomore, Brink averaged 13.5 points, 8.1 rebounds and 2.6 blocks per game, setting a new program single-season record with 91 blocks.
 She led Stanford with 13 double-doubles.
 She earned Pac-12 Player of the Year from the media, Pac-12 Defensive Player of the Year, All-Pac-12 Team and All-Defensive Team honors.
-Brink was named a third-team All-American by the Associated Press and United States Basketball Writers Association, and made the Women's Basketball Coaches Association All-America team.
+Brink was named a third-team All-American by the Associated Press (AP) and United States Basketball Writers Association (USBWA), and made the Women's Basketball Coaches Association (WBCA) All-America team.